-August is National Immunization Awareness Month, a good time to remind oneself of the importance of receiving vaccines-and not just in the early stages of life.
+We cannot understate the importance of receiving vaccines-and not just in the early stages of life.
 Being up to date with your vaccinations is important for avoiding serious illnesses, as well as preventing others from becoming ill.

-August is also when many children and adolescents are preparing to go back to school.
-Below are the vaccines recommended for children at various ages, according to the National Institutes of Health and the CDC (see their information on the reverse side).
+August is National Immunization Awareness Month, and a time when many children and adolescents are preparing to go back to school.
+Below are the vaccines recommended for children at various ages, according to the National Institutes of Health and the CDC (see more information on the reverse side).

 - Tdap

 - Meningococcal conjugate vaccine (MCV4)

 - Human Papilloma Virus (HPV) vaccine

-- Influenza (Flu) vaccine
+- Influenza (flu) vaccine

 - COVID-19 vaccine

-In addition, people over the age of 60 are recommended to receive a zoster vaccination, regardless of whether or not they have had herpes zoster.
+In addition, people over the age of 60 are recommended to receive a zoster (shingles) vaccination, regardless of whether or not they have had herpes zoster.

-Vaccines have been one of the most significant medical developments in the past century, helping eradicate deadly diseases such as smallpox and substantially reducing cases of other diseases such as polio.
+Vaccines have been one of the most significant medical developments in the past century, helping eradicate deadly diseases such as smallpox, and substantially reducing cases of other diseases such as polio.